ashkiani/express-responses/README.md

 # @ashkiani/express-responses

-Standardized HTTP response helpers for Express-based APIs with integrated logging.
+Reusable HTTP response helpers for Express APIs — with optional structured logging.

-This utility offers reusable response functions for common HTTP scenarios (e.g. 400, 401, 500) and ensures each response is logged with consistent structure.
-Useful in API services that include request/response auditing.
+This utility standardizes how your Express app sends JSON, text, and error responses.
+It also supports logging response details (e.g., status codes and payloads) when a log object is available.

 ---